 To exclude forks from your Dashboard view, select "All My Pens (No Forks)" from the "View Filter" menu.

 You can also choose to only view your forks.
 To do that, select "Forks" from the "View Filter" menu.

 Forks on Your Profile

 We separate your forked Pens from your original Pens on your profile pages so visitors to your profile will see your work first.
 On your profile, forked Pens are categorized under Pens > Forked.

 You can see the children of any public Pen on the "Forks" tab of its Details page.
 If you hover over the to see a preview of what it looks like.

 What happens when a fork is forked?

 When a new fork is created from a Pen that is a fork, the new fork is considered a child of the original Pen.
 So for example, if you create Pen A, and another member forks your Pen to create Pen B, then a third member forks Pen B to create Pen C, Pen C is a child of your Pen A, and will appear on the list of forks from Pen A.

 Other fork differences

-- We try and prevent ourselves from picking forked Pens, unless they are significantly different from, and credit, the original
+- We avoid picking forked Pens, unless they are significantly different from the original and include credit to the original.